 The second way is to treat the 0.01 BTC fee as a Payment or Withdrawal and realize gains accordingly.
 Let's say the value of BTC at the time of the transfer has increased to $2000 per BTC, the 0.01 BTC is then worth $20.
 Since the original price of the BTC was 0.01 x 1000 = $10, Hillary will realize a profit of $10 which will be visible in her tax report.
 The value of the remaining holdings will be decreased by $10 to $9,990.
 SO, her final gains will be $10,010, as seen in the screenshot below.

 Method 3: Gains realized same way as trading fees

 There is a third way of handling this too which is similar to how trading fees work, we could realize a gain and then reinvest that gain into the remaining holdings so value of holdings after transfer becomes $10,010.

-Generally option 1 is preferred however some tax accountants believe that transfer fees are not strictly related to the acquisition cost of an asset and shouldnt be deducted from the final sale price.
-In such cases you can switch to option 2 by enabling 'Realize gains on transfer fees' in the settings on Koinly:
+Generally, option 1 is preferred however some tax accountants believe that transfer fees are not strictly related to the acquisition cost of an asset and shouldn't be deducted from the final sale price.
+In such cases you can switch to option 2 by enabling 'Treat transfer fees as disposals?' in the settings on Koinly: